priyas21/PracticeGit/Readme.md

 Open bash profile in atom : atom ~/ .bash_profile
 Open all the files:  ls -la ~/
 Bash Profile : This file is loaded before Terminal loads your shell environment and contains all the startup configuration and preferences for your command line interface.
+- `open ~/.gitconfig` : Open git config file and add aliases or any other configurations

 ## Git Commands
 - `git status` :-> to check whats changes since last commit